ReactFinland/future-frontend-site/content/for-speakers.md

 ## Speakers' dinner

-The speakers' dinner will be held after the workshops on Wednesday at the venue (Pörssitalo, Fabianinkatu 14).
-You should be there around 18:00.
+The speakers' dinner location will be announced closer to the conference.